1953–54 Cypriot Cup: Format

 preliminary rounds and the winner participated to the first round.
 The draw between the five teams took place so that in the third qualifying round a team from each group would participated.

 The competition consisted of seven knock-out rounds.
-In all rounds each tie was played as a single leg and was held at the home ground of the one of the two teams, according to the draw results.
+In all rounds each tie was played as a single leg and was held at the home ground of one of the two teams, according to the draw results.
 Each tie winner was qualifying to the next round.
 If a match was drawn, extra time was following.
 If extra time was drawn, there was a replay match.